 A small, rustic, handbuilt cabin deep in the Northern California woods.
-Part of a remote, off-grid "village," including a few other cabins, goats, chickens, dogs, frogs, permaculture gardens and all kinds of cool, sustainable, DIY infrastructure.
+Part of a remote, off-grid "village," including a few other cabins, chickens, dogs, frogs, cats, permaculture gardens and all kinds of cool, sustainable, DIY infrastructure.

 Enjoy the privacy of your own cozy cabin nestled deep in the heart of Six Rivers National Forest.
 The hand-built Half-Moon Cabin is the more spacious of the two small cabins, with extra storage space and a comfy leather sofa section, a lofted lofted double bed and woodstove heat, as well as extra privacy down forested Village Creek Road.
 If you are visiting during the colder months, you'll love getting cozy in the Half Moon with the woodstove and extra hangout space for reading, playing games, or cuddling.

 Our property encompasses 160 acres of pristine natural wilderness in Northern California's beautiful Smith River area - home of the only un-dammed river in the state.
 Lush fern-encrusted hillsides slope down to countless spring-fed streams, teeming with wildlife, from cute caterpillars to (also cute, sometimes!) black bears.
 Accessible only by forestry road from scenic CA-199, this is your chance to experience Mama Earth as she was meant to be.

 Your cabin is in the lower village area, featuring a full outdoor kitchen, wood-fired sauna (usable November thru May), large organic garden and edible landscaping, chicken and goat pens, and two additional cabins (one of which is home to your hosts, Dan and Jane).
 Other animal residents include dogs, cats, and chickens.